PHILADELPHIA (AP) - In 30 whirlwind minutes, the Philadelphia Flyers changed the face of the franchise - just not the course of it.

 That's the kind of attitude that makes 20,000 fans want to roar and pound the boards at every home game.

-Van Riemsdyk was no different from any other Flyer on Thursday when he got the news that general manager Paul Holmgren remade the core of the roster.
+Van Riemsdyk was no different from any other Flyer on Thursday when he got the news that general manager Paul Holmgren tossed a thermal detonator into the core of the roster.
 Van Riemsdyk was napping when he was flooded with texts looking for the scoop.
 Defenseman Chris Pronger was fishing with his kids when he heard about the trades.